 (c) an offer made as part of a proposal for, or that is conditional on, the winding-up of the co-operative;

-(d) an offer that would result in a contravention of section 278 were the offeror to be registered, immediately after the offer is made, as the holder of the shares that are the subject of the offer.
+(d) an offer that would result in a contravention of section 278 were the offeror to be registered, immediately after the offer is made, as the holder of the shares that are the subject of the offer;

-290. Offer to be approved by special resolution using special postal ballot
+(e) an offer that would lead to the offeror having a substantial share interest in the co-operative, or to a substantial change taking place in a substantial share interest the offeror has in the co-operative, were the offeror to be registered (immediately after the offer is made) as the holder of the shares that are the subject of the offer.

+(2) In subsection (1)(e), substantial share interest and substantial change have the same meanings as they have in section 276.

+[Section 289 amended by No. 7 of 2016 s.
+98.]

+290. Requirements to be satisfied before offer can be made

-Any offer to which this Division applies must be approved by special resolution by means of a special postal ballot.
+(1) A person must not make an offer to which this Division applies unless the making of the offer has been approved —

+(a) by special resolution passed by a special postal ballot; and

+(b) by the Registrar.

+(2) Despite subsection (1), an offer referred to in section 289(1)(e) can be made even if it has not been approved as referred to in subsection (1) if it is made in circumstances stated in, and in accordance with the requirements of, the regulations.

+[Section 290 inserted by No. 7 of 2016 s.
+99.]

 291. Some offers totally prohibited if they discriminate

-An offer referred to in section 289(a) to (d) cannot discriminate between members who are active members and members who are not active members.
+An offer referred to in section 289(1)(a) to (e) cannot discriminate between members who are active members and members who are not active members.

+[Section 291 amended by No. 7 of 2016 s.
+100.]

 292. Offers to be submitted to board first

 (1) Any proposal to make an offer to which this Division applies must in the first instance be submitted to the board of the co-operative.